convincedcoder/convincedcoder.github.io-source/_posts/2018-08-31-It-depends.md

 I think I have finally discovered the best answer to most software development questions.
 It goes like this: *"It depends"*.

-- Should I use Java or Node.js for my web application's back end? *It depends*
+- What technology should I use for my web application's back end? *It depends*
 - Should I use a relational or NoSQL database?
 And which one? *It depends*
 - Should I really have more unit than integration tests? *It depends*
 - Is it bad to have an anemic domain model? *It depends*